 Black Forest - Day 15 : From Brey to somewhere near Loch

-Getting up today was exceptionally nice.
+Getting up was exceptionally nice today.
 Everything was dry, even my shoes.
-We had breakfast in the tent nonetheless, just to be warm.
+We had breakfast in the tent nonetheless, just to feel warm.
 We left late.
-Along the Rhine were a lot of cycling-vacation-people.
-Just on our campsite were already two groups.
-We road way faster though, 23 km/h on average.
-We quickly overtook the people who had left an hour earlier.
+Along the Rhine were a lot of cycling-vacation-people, there were two groups on our campsite alone.
+We cycled much faster than them, about 23 km/h on average.
+We quickly passed cyclists who had left an hour earlier.

-After a lot of searching we crossed a bridge.
-There was a second river joining the Rhine in Koblenz.
-By looking at the sun, estimating the time of day, and guessing where east was, we found the Rhine again.
-In total it had taken 2 hours just to cross the city.
-Afterwards we followed the Rhine for a long time.
-It was nice not to have to pay attention to the route.
-There were many cyclists but nobody had packed their luggage as we did.
-They all had way too expensive panniers and then cycled super slowly, probably only next to the Rhine.
+By looking at the sun, estimating the time of day, and guessing where East was, we found the Rhine again.
+It had taken 2 hours just to cross the city.
+Afterward, we followed the river for a long time.
+It was nice not to have to think about directions.
+There were many cyclists, but nobody looked like us.
+They all had way too expensive panniers and cycled super slowly, likely only next to the Rhine.

 In Sinzig we ate hotdogs and rice soup.
-It was a strange combination that taste good nonetheless.
-We also bought some oil to lube our chains.
-That helped a lot.
-After dinner the first 10 km were though.
-In Bad Neuenahr we of course took a wrong turn again.
-Instead of taking the main route through the city we decided to take a smaller one 10 km further south.
-This was good for two reasons.
-First we didn't need to cross Euskirchen, second the area would be more rural which would be good for wild camping.
+It was an odd combination, but it tasted nice.
+We also bought oil to lube our chains, making cycling a lot easier and quieter.
+The first 10 km of cycling after dinner were challenging.
+In Bad Neuenahr, we took yet another wrong turn.
+Instead of taking the main route through the city, we decided to take a smaller one 10 km further south.
+This seemed smart for two reasons.
+First, we didn't need to cross the city of Euskirchen, and second, the area would be more rural, which would be suitable for camping.

-The route had a lot of nice views today, but was also more hilly.
-There was a small mountain where we needed to take a break halfway up.
-In the next village we were analyzing the map when another motorcyclist wanted to help.
-We said we needed to get to Euskirchen.
+The route had a lot of nice views today but was also more hilly.
+A small mountain forced us to take a break halfway uphill.
+In the next village, we were analyzing the map when a motorcyclist tried to help.
+We told him we needed to get to Euskirchen.
 He said that would be far and that it was late.
 He asked what we wanted to do there.
 I made up a story about a youth hostel.
-He started thinking if there would be another one close by, but fortunately couldn't think of one.
+He started wondering if there would be another one nearby, but fortunately, he couldn't think of one.

 We cycled some more until it got late and dark.
-The area seemed easy to find a place to camp.
-It wasn't really inhabited, villages were 5 km apart and there were a lot of forests.
-Still the hills and fields were pretty visible and the forests too packed to pitch our tent easily.
-Eventually we found a good spot, a field with trees around it.
-We spent some time watching the stars before getting ready to pitch our tent.
+The area seemed well-suited for camping.
+It wasn't inhabited, villages were 5 km apart, and there were many forests.
+Yet the hills and fields were quite exposed, and the woods too packed to pitch our tent easily.
+Eventually, we found a good spot in a field surrounded by trees.
+We watched the stars before getting ready to pitch our tent.
 Bram saw a light nearby.
-First we thought it was a car, but it stayed in the same spot.
-Then we heard someone call.
-The light was about 200 meters away, so probably it was a farmer.
-He was shining his flashlight over the field next to us, we ducked and tried to be as quiet as possible.
-Fortunately he didn't shine in our direction.
-After a while he went inside again and we quickly road off after making sure the farmer was gone.
+At first, we thought it was a car, but it remained in the same spot.
+Then we heard someone shout.
+The light was about 200 meters away, so it was probably a farmer.
+He shone his flashlight over the field next to us; we ducked and tried to be as quiet as possible.
+Fortunately, he didn't shine his light in our direction.
+After a while, he went inside, and we quickly cycled away after making sure the farmer was gone.

-A few kilometers further was a forest were we decided to camp.
-It was really too late and dark to continue.
-There was no place to pitch the tent and the weather was good so we decided to just sleep under the stars.
-The ground was tilted but at least we weren't cold.
-We hoped it wouldn't rain, because then we would still need to pitch the tent.
-Fortunately it didn't and we slept pretty well.
+A few kilometers further was a forest where we decided to camp.
+It was too late and dark to continue.
+There was no room to pitch the tent, and the weather was nice, so we decided to sleep under the stars.
+The ground was tilted, but at least we weren't cold.
+We hoped it wouldn't rain.
+Fortunately, it didn't, and we slept pretty well.